Bennerman/Bennerman/README.md

 ### Hi, I'm Ben Radosevich! 👋

-I am a senior student at UW-Madison studying Computer Science, Mathematics, and Physics.
+I am a new UW-Madison graduate with degrees in Computer Science and Physics.

-I love space, pokemon, and jazz :D
+I love chess, rockets, and following soccer!

+Currently, I'm building my own clothing company and working on becoming fluent in spanish.